 In addition, memory care residents receive whatever help they need with activities of daily living (ADL), including:

-Most memory care facilities are staffed with registered nurses, licensed vocational nurses, and certified nurse assistants in numbers great enough to care for residents' needs and maintain resident safety.
-It's optimal if staff have been at the facility for a long time and work consistent shifts, since residents with Alzheimer's disease and dementia respond best to familiar faces.
+Most memory care facilities are staffed with registered nurses, licensed vocational nurses, and certified nurse assistants.
+The objective is to have enough qualified staff to care for residents' needs and maintain resident safety.
+It's optimal if staff members have been at the facility for a long time and work consistent shifts.
+Residents with Alzheimer's disease or dementia respond best to familiar faces.

-Medical and non-medical staff in a memory care facility typically receive specialized training that helps them understand how to relate to residents who may have limited ability to communicate.
-Best practices in Alzheimer's and dementia care include training in the progressive symptoms of dementia and in understanding what seniors are trying to communicate through behavior when verbal communication abilities start to lag.
+Typically, medical and non-medical staff in a memory care facility receive specialized training.
+Best practices in Alzheimer's and dementia care include training in the progressive symptoms of dementia.
+Also, staff are trained to understand what seniors are trying to communicate through behavior when verbal communication abilities start to lag.

 Among the issues covered in the written plan for any resident's medical care are typically:

 Both assisted living and memory care offer solutions for seniors who are no longer able to fully care for themselves.
-Both provide meals in a secure setting, and both offer assistance with the activities of daily living (ADL), such as grooming, bathing, and medication management.
-However, memory care units are designed to cater specifically to those with memory problems such as Alzheimer's disease and dementia, and they provide skilled nursing to help those residents.
+Both provide meals in a secure setting, and assistance with the ADLs, such as grooming, bathing, and medication management.
+However, memory care units are designed for those with memory problems such as Alzheimer's disease or dementia.

 When you're looking for a memory care facility for your loved one, you probably have a lot of questions.
-Sure, some of them will be about the costs of memory care — and we deal with that in our next article here.
-But that's not the only consideration as you're looking for just the right place.
+The cost of memory care is one of the most asked questions but it is not the only consideration as you're looking for just the right place for your loved one.